Vol swim and dive to host 2022 SEC Championships

 The College Swimming Coaches Association of America released its updated rankings prior to the meet, and the Vols are ranked No. 17 in the nation behind fellow SEC schools Florida, Georgia and Missouri.
 The Lady Vols are ranked No. 3 in the country and are at the top of the SEC.

 In 2021, the Florida Gators took home the title for the men’s division, marking their ninth-consecutive win in the championships, while the Kentucky Wildcats took the title for the women’s.
-Tennessee looks to make some noise in the conference championship meet.
+Tennessee looks to make some noise in the tournament.

 One Lady Vol to look out for this upcoming week is Mona McSharry, who currently holds the top time in the women’s 50 breast and 100 breast.
 For the 50 fly, 100 fly and 200 fly, Lady Vol Ellen Walshe holds the top SEC times.
 Walshe also holds the top time in the 200 IM.